Year 12 Literature Units 3 and 4

 Start reading the texts as soon as possible.
 Seek out published articles on the texts to get some other views and interpretations.

-As well as the play, we study the film version of A Taste of Honey.
+To complement Ted Chiang’s short stories, we study the film adaptation of Story of Your Life, which is Denise Villeneuve’s Arrival.
 You can take this opportunity to watch the film.

 Go to the VCAA website for more information about this subject.